Anyone who knows me knows that I am very serious about food storage and emergency preparedness.

 flashlights and each a set of scriptures in our kits.

 Here is a shot of our emergency baggies.
 Hot hands, poncho, blankets, tent, fire starters, swiss army knives, medial masks, gloves and a few other things.
 Gloves are one of my highest priorities.
 In an emergency, you have NO CLUE what you would be facing.
 These to me are just as important as shelter and blankets.
+Lastly, your clothing and toiletries.
+I give each member of our fam their own stuff.
+Each has shampoo and conditioner, soaps and washcloths, toothbrush and paste, deodorant, floss etc.

 Each person also has a pair of undies, socks and a long sleeved, long pants outfit.
 You could always cut them to be less if its warm, but you can't add more if its cold :)